husseyexplores/xfetch-hook/README.md

 (`request`, `response`, `as`, `method`, `url`, `body`, `transformResponse`), the next middleware will receive the modified data

 ### Working example
-Shopify has `/cart.js`/`cart.json` endpoints which returns current cart content as JSON.
+Shopify provides the following endpoings for cart:
+- GET `/cart.js` or `/cart.json`
+- POST `/cart/update.js` and `/cart/change.js`

+These endpoints return cart data in JSON format.
 In this example, we want to hide particular items in the cart.

 ```html